Oregon: Tourism and entertainment

 Tourism is also a strong industry in the state.
 Tourism is centered on the state's natural features – mountains, forests, waterfalls, rivers, beaches and lakes, including Crater Lake National Park, Multnomah Falls, the Painted Hills, the Deschutes River, and the Oregon Caves.
 Mount Hood and Mount Bachelor also draw visitors year-round for skiing and other snow activities.

 Portland is home to the Oregon Museum of Science and Industry, the Portland Art Museum, and the Oregon Zoo, which is the oldest zoo west of the Mississippi River.
 The International Rose Test Garden is another prominent attraction in the city.
 Portland has also been named the best city in the world for street food by several publications, including the U.S. News & World Report and CNN.
 Oregon is home to many breweries, and Portland has the largest number of breweries of any city in the world.

 The state's coastal region produces significant tourism as well.
 The Oregon Coast Aquarium comprises 23 acre along Yaquina Bay in Newport, and was also home to Keiko the orca whale.
 It has been noted as one of the top ten aquariums in North America.
 Fort Clatsop in Warrenton features a replica of Lewis and Clark's encampment at the mouth of the Columbia River in 1805.
-The Sea Lion Caves in Florence are the largest system of sea caverns in the United States, and also attract many visitors.
+The Sea Lion Caves in Florence are the largest system of sea caverns in the U.S., and also attract many visitors.

 In Southern Oregon, the Oregon Shakespeare Festival, held in Ashland, is also a tourist draw, as is the Oregon Vortex and the Wolf Creek Inn State Heritage Site, a historic inn where Jack London wrote his 1913 novel Valley of the Moon.

 Oregon has also historically been a popular region for film shoots due to its diverse landscapes, as well as its proximity to Hollywood.
 Movies filmed in Oregon include: Animal House, Free Willy, The General, The Goonies, Kindergarten Cop, One Flew Over the Cuckoo's Nest, and Stand By Me.
 Oregon native Matt Groening, creator of The Simpsons, has incorporated many references from his hometown of Portland into the TV series.
 Additionally, several television shows have been filmed throughout the state including Portlandia, Grimm, Bates Motel, and Leverage.
 The Oregon Film Museum is located in the old Clatsop County Jail in Astoria.
 Additionally, the last remaining Blockbuster store is located in Bend.